PhilippHGerber/ui_components/README.md

 | -------- | -------------------------------------------- |
 | `deepyr` | Shared core utilities and base functionality |

-Deepyr components are one-to-one realisation of the DaisyUI components with all the advantages of Dart.
+Deepyr components are one-to-one realisation of the daisyUI components with all the advantages of Dart.

 ---

 ## Getting Started

-### TailwindCSS and DaisyUI
+### TailwindCSS and daisyUI

 ```bash
 npm init -y